Miscarriage, stillbirth and neonatal death

 Neonatal death

-If a baby is born and they pass away within 28 days this is called a neonatal death.
+If a baby is born and they die within 28 days this is called a neonatal death.
 Most of these deaths are linked to babies born too soon or too small who are at higher risk of infection and serious health complications.
 Sometimes this happens even if they were born at full-term.
 This is because some babies are found to have genetic disorders, develop complications before, during or after birth, or develop a life-threatening infection.

 For stillbirth and neonatal death, the maternity and neonatal team offers you and your baby dignity and privacy.
 They ensure you have time together as a family to spend with your baby in a private area to collect memories and maybe create memory boxes.